bencooper222/benc-blog/src/pages/lasik/index.md

 surgery is very annoying, at best.

 Still!
 It's fucking wild this works!
-We went millennia without any vision correction, figured out eyeglasses around 1300[^1], took another 600 years to figure out contacts, and figured out how to avoid corrective devices in most cases just 100 years later.
+We went millennia without any vision correction, figured out eyeglasses around 1300[^1], took another 600 years to figure out contacts and figured out how to avoid corrective devices in most cases just 100 years later.
 The results of science are cool.
 My hope is the progress on vision correction accelerates enough that by the time my vision starts deteriorating in my 40s, there's some process to fix that [^2].